 The Cumberland County Prosecutor’s Office has received a $737,000 three-year federal grant to address youth gang and gun violence.
 The Walter Rand Institute is proud to be a central partner to the work.
-Funding from the Office of Juvenile Justice and Delinquency Prevention will support CC-THRIVE (Cumberland County To Help Reverse Inequality & Violence Everywhere) — a cross-sector effort to promote positive youth development and reduce youth violence in the county’s major urban centers.
+Funding from the Office of Juvenile Justice and Delinquency Prevention will support CC-THRIVE (Cumberland Collective To Help Reverse Inequality & Violence Everywhere) — a cross-sector effort to promote positive youth development and reduce youth violence in the county’s major urban centers.

 Focused on Vineland, Bridgeton, and Millville, the initiative will bring together law enforcement; schools; parents; youth; elected officials; courts and probation; juvenile parole; child protection; representatives from health, housing, welfare, workforce development, and human services departments; mental and behavioral health and drug and alcohol providers; youth service organizations; and faith-leaders, to plan for and build a more peaceful future.